UMLCloudComputing/photosky-activity/docs/web_docs/Part 2: Frontend Development and Integration/1-introduction-to-react-and-material-ui.md

 slug: /activities/part-2-frontend-development-and-integration/1-introduction-to-react-and-material-ui
 ---

-# Introduction to React and Material-UI
+# Introduction to React, Material-UI, and Additional Libraries

 Welcome to Part 2 of the PhotoSky tutorial!
-In this section, we'll dive into the frontend development of our application using React and Material-UI.
-These powerful tools will help us create a responsive, user-friendly interface for our cloud-based image management system.
+In this section, we'll dive into the frontend development of our application using React, Material-UI, and several other powerful libraries.
+These tools will help us create a responsive, user-friendly interface for our cloud-based image management system.

 ## What is React?